rajeshwarpatlolla/ionic-datepicker/README.md

     };
 ````

-**datepickerObject** is the main object, that we need to pass to the directive.
+**$scope.datepickerObject** is the main object, that we need to pass to the directive.
 The properties of this object are as follows.

 a) **titleLabel**(Optional) : The label for 'Title' of the ionic-datepicker popup.
 Default value is `Select Date`